AKR0SS/Taki-MAL-API-Wrapper/readme.md

 ## Data Models </div>

-To view a specific data model on the MAL API page, on the right side under response samples > Content type, select "application/json".
-This will give you all of the possible return values for all of these differing models.
+To view a specific data model on the MAL API page, under "Responses", we can find all of the the accessable data provided by the default queries.

 ### Anime Info Model